Russian Winter: Winter as a contributing factor to military defeat

-In his study of winter warfare in Russia, author Allen F. Chew concludes that "General Winter" was a 'substantial contributing factor'—not a decisive one—in the military failures of both Napoleon's and Hitler's invasions of Russia.
+In his study of winter warfare in Russia, author Allen F. Chew concludes that "General Winter" was a 'substantial contributing factor'—not a decisive one—in the military failures of both Napoleon's invasion of the Russian Empire and Hitler's invasion of the Soviet Union.
 He notes that Napoleon's army was already suffering significant attrition before winter, owing to lack of supplies, disease, desertions and casualties of war.
 Likewise, Hitler's Wehrmacht had already suffered 734,000 casualties and was running low on supplies in November 1941, before the arrival of winter.

 Examples

 Swedish invasion of 1708

-In the Great Northern War, Charles XII of Sweden invaded Russia in 1707.
+In the Great Northern War, Charles XII of Sweden invaded the Russian Empire, crossing the Vistula on 1 January 1708.
 The Russians retreated, adopting a scorched-earth policy.
-This winter was the most brutal of the 18th century, so severe that the seaport of Venice froze during the Great Frost of 1709.
-Charles' 35,000 troops were crippled, and by spring only 19,000 were left.
-The Battle of Poltava in late June 1709 sealed the end of the Swedish Empire.
+The winter of 1708–1709 was the most brutal of the 18th century, so severe that the seaport of Venice froze during the Great Frost of 1709.
+Charles' 35,000 troops were crippled, and by the spring of 1709 only 19,000 were left.
+The Battle of Poltava in the Ukrainian Cossack Hetmanate in late June 1709 sealed the end of the Swedish Empire.